inditilve/home-server/README.md

 docker exec tailscale tailscale serve --set-path portainer https://portainer:9443
 ```

-### Tailscale and Docker DNS (+ MagicDNS with Tailscale Serve) == No more Reverse Proxy!
+### Networking
-I've opted to not use a dedicated reverse proxy like NPM/Caddy, and instead in my Tailscale compose file, I've created a shared network that can be referenced in all other compose services (as opposed to using ``network_mode:service:tailscale``) which would disable Docker DNS and force all docker services to only communicate via Tailscale.
+I'm using [nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager) as my reverse proxy and in my networking compose file, I've created a shared network that can be referenced in all other compose services (as opposed to using ``network_mode:service:tailscale``) which would disable Docker DNS and force all docker services to only communicate via Tailscale.

 The reason for this choice is that I prefer Docker DNS's simple inter-container communication with ``container-name:port`` addresses.

 If I opt for disabling Docker DNS and using Tailscale's MagicDNS instead, then I'd have to also assign static IPs to each container, and then reference those when doing inter-container communication.

-With that in mind, I've then used tailscale serve on each service to provide TLS at a tailscale level, and to assign readable URLs to each service, which can be accessed easily without remembering ports.
-These same URLs are the ones used in Homepage's config file.
+With that in mind, I've then routed everything with npm, with Homepage's URL being served at the root of my tailnet URL for convenience, and all other services as subdomains <service.tailnet-url>.
+These are then used on my Homepage dashboard to link everything together.

 ### Service configuration
 Note that I haven't listed out how to configure each and every service I'm using, most of it can be found in the respective service's docs.
 Just listing the gotchas for now -